GreenBlackSky/celery-abc/README.md

 # celery-abc

-It's time for some dynamic meta-magic!
+It's time for some crazy dynamic meta-magic!

 ## What is it?

-Set of tools to create microservice app with `celery` as message brocker.
+Rpc tool with `celery` as a message brocker.

 ## When to use it?